-➢: Press and release to initiate vehicle locator.

-Press and hold \ge for three seconds to sound the panic alarm.

-Press \gg again or start the vehicle to cancel the panic alarm.
+Press and release one time to initiate vehicle locator.
+Press and hold for three seconds to sound the panic alarm.
+Press again or start the vehicle to cancel the panic alarm.

-x^{2} : Press twice quickly to release the trunk.
+Press twice quickly to release the trunk.

-Press the key release button near the bottom of the transmitter to remove the key.
-The key can be used for the driver door and the glove box.
+Press the key release button on the side of the transmitter to pull out the key.
+Never pull the key out without pressing the button.
+The key can be used for the driver door.

-See Keys \Leftrightarrow 26 and Remote Keyless Entry (RKE) System Operation \Leftrightarrow 27.
+See Keys $\Rightarrow$ 25 and Remote Keyless Entry (RKE) System Operation $\Rightarrow$ 26.